traha-89/ecommerce_demand_forecasting/analysis/executive_summary.md

 ## Project Overview

-This repository contains the analysis and forecasting models and published for an e-commerce company aiming to optimize its customer care and fulfillment operations.
+This repository contains the analysis and forecasting models published for an e-commerce company aiming to optimize its customer care and fulfillment operations.
 By leveraging two years of historical data, this project develops demand forecasts for key metrics over 4, 6, and 8-week horizons.
 The primary goal is to provide actionable insights for staffing, inventory management, and warehouse capacity planning.

 ## Data